mahmoudshahin1111/lardebug/README.md

 ```php
     LarDebug::log("message");
 ```
-also he works fine with laravel apis
+also it works fine with laravel apis
 ### add messages to request
 ```php
     Log::debug("message");